dkwingsmt/CSE-532S-Lab3/README.txt

 === Build ===

 Open lab3.sln in the solution folder with VS 2012, and build the solution.
-This solution consists of 2 VS projects, lab2 and lab2_generator, and should generate two executable files in Debug or Release folder in the solution folder, depends on which profile is choosed.
+This solution consists of 2 VS projects, director and producer.
+Before we build them, open up their project properties dialog window, and under Congfiguration Properties -> C/C++ -> General -> Additional Include Directories please give the fully qualified path to the ACE_wrappers directory.
+Also, under Congfiguration Properties -> Linker -> General -> Additional Library Directories please give the fully qualified path to the ACE_wrappers\lib directory, and under Congfiguration Properties -> Linker -> Input -> Additional Dependencies please add ACEd.lib (for the ACE debug DLL).
+Then we can build the two project separately.

 == After Build ==